react-monaco-editor/react-monaco-editor/README.md

 - `width` width of editor.
 Defaults to `100%`.
 - `height` height of editor.
 Defaults to `500`.
-- `value` the initial value of the auto created model in the editor.
+- `value` value of the auto created model in the editor.
 - `language` the initial language of the auto created model in the editor.
 - `options` refer to [Monaco interface IEditorOptions](https://github.com/Microsoft/monaco-editor/blob/master/website/playground/monaco.d.ts.txt#L1029).
 - `onChange(newValue, event)` an event emitted when the content of the current model has changed.